 A major piece of functionality missing from the current HR solution was talent management and 360 feedback.
 The James Irvine Foundation needed those capabilities, but didn’t want to have to use a separate system on top of their HRIS.

 When it came to evaluating solutions, Renee and the team at The James Irvine Foundation took a very analytical approach.
 They started by creating a requirements matrix, containing about 60 total requirements categorized by payroll, talent management, time and attendance, and IT.
 They then scored each system on these requirements as they researched and explored.
 “Clear blank spots became apparent for certain systems, such as those without a payroll offering.
-Namely was the only solution that offered all the pieces that we needed, so it emerged as our top candidate.”
+Namely was the only HR system that offered all the pieces that we needed, so it emerged as our top candidate.

 From there, they started exploring Namely through a trial account and began working with sales—and they did the same with three other providers to compare.
 “The Sales Team at Namely was very patient with us in going through a lot of meetings to understand our needs.”
 After an 8-12 week evaluation cycle, they felt confident that Namely was the right choice, and decided to sign on.